EunbyulNa/FAC-website/README.md

 The project images are stored in folders.
 Hovering over the folder images will reveal the hidden images.<br>
 Clicking on the images will allow you to view the actual website.

+##### ✅ Writing
+One of my hobbies is writing down my ideas and sharing them with people.<br>
+I made a list of articles, and when you click on it, it will take you to my Medium page. :)